 Orcas do not swim hundreds of miles because they have a physiological need to do so, but do it to get food.
 If they are able to find food in a small, shallow area, they remain in the same place and stop doing deep dives for long periods.
 This has been proven with killer whales tracked with satellite tags in Gibraltar Strait, where the animals have plenty of food in a small area, and they did not travel more than 10 miles per day.
-It seems the critics want us to believe that a killer whale has to swim 100 miles in a day to be happy, and if they only swim 50 it is half as happy.
-If an orca can find food by swimming 50 miles in one day instead of swimming 100, it is not known whether or not it will be half as happy, but certainly it will have expended half the energy.
-That energy can be invested into the survival of offspring.
+Let us remember that, if an orca can find food by swimming 50 miles in one day instead of swimming 100, it will have expended half the energy, which can be invested into the survival of offspring.